shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 ## Reliability
 Battery is where the 6-year old phone truly shows its age.
 In 2016, iPhone 7 was claimed to have longest battery life ever in an iPhone.
 It became so bad that in the last years or so, I wouldn't dare leaving my place without a power bank for an extended period of time.

+## Wrap-up
+It was neither as incremental as the iPhone 8 nor as radical as the iPhone X a year later.